 - Free Online and Mobile Banking – Online and mobile banking are must-haves for your busy life, and you get both for free with a checking or MMA.

-- Money Market Account – BBVA is an excellent spot to keep your money for savings goals because the MMA pays up to 2.00% APY.
+- Money Market Account – BBVA is a decent spot to keep your money for savings goals.

 Where BBVA Falls Short